shivannis/xandr-docs-public/xandr-docs/articles/invest/conversion-pixels-advanced.md

 ---
-Title : Conversion Pixels Advanced
-Description : When creating and exporting conversion pixels, there are some advanced options available.
+title : Microsoft Invest - Conversion Pixels Advanced description : Learn about options available When creating and exporting conversion pixels.
 ---

-# Conversion Pixels Advanced
+# Conversion pixels advanced in Microsoft Invest

 When creating and exporting conversion pixels, there are some advanced options available.

+> [!TIP]
-<b>Tip:</b> Most of the below options can be
-performed during pixel export in Invest DSP.
-For details on pixel export, see
+> Most of the below options can be performed during pixel export in Invest DSP.
+For details on pixel export, see [Export Conversion Pixels](export-conversion-pixels.md).
-<a href="export-conversion-pixels.md" class="xref">Export Conversion
-Pixels</a>.
 You cannot use the `other` parameter during pixel export.

-Use Secure Pixels
+## Use secure pixels

 The UI allows you to create secure pixels, which should be used on HTTPS webpages.
 You can choose secure pixels as an